 A drug is eligible for Right to Try use after a Phase 1 clinical trial is completed.
 But prior to it being approved by the FDA.
 In limited conditions involving life-threatening illnesses and safe drugs, the federal Right to Try law would remove the FDA from doctor-patient decisions and revert regulation back to the states.
 Under the federal Right to Try law, states would be free to permit or prohibit the Right to Try.

 In recent years, two substances currently classified as Schedule I drugs, MDMA (better known as Molly) and psilocybin (better known as magic mushrooms or psychedelics), have shown promise in treating mental health conditions.
 They are effective against suicidal depression, anxiety, and Post Traumatic Stress Disorder (PTSD).
 Their Phase 1 and 2 clinical trials are safe and effective.
 They are so effective that FDA has designated them “breakthrough therapies” since they demonstrate substantial improvement over currently available therapies.

-Companion legislation to the psychedelics bill in the Senate was introduced in the House.
+Companion legislation to the psychedelics bill in the Senate was introduced in the House of Representatives in Congress.
 Representatives Earl Blumenauer (D-OR) and Nancy Mace (R-SC) did so.
-Both have supported federal cannabis legalization efforts.
+Both have supported federal cannabis legalization efforts in Congress.